Parameter Tampering

 - Authorize every sensitive object-level action, even when the UI hides the option.

-- Recalculate sensitive values such as prices, discounts, roles, tax, and permissions on the server.
+- Recalculate sensitive values such as price, discount, tax, role, and entitlement on the server.

 - Use secure server-side session state or signed values when client-side state is unavoidable.

-- Apply allowlists for redirect targets, file types, IDs, and workflow states.
+- Apply allowlists for action names, sort fields, redirect targets, workflow states, file types, and dynamic identifiers.

 - Use parameterized queries to reduce related injection risks such as SQL injection attacks.